ipfabric/docs/docs/IP_Fabric_Settings/api_tokens.md

   requests.
 There is also a refresh token that is used to renew the short-lived UI tokens.

-The information about the user, along with user’s permissions, are encoded in the token itself, so once the UI token is issued, it cannot be revoked (that’s why the tokens are typically short-lived).
+The information about the user, along with the user’s permissions, are encoded in the token itself, so once the UI token is issued, it cannot be revoked (that’s why the tokens are typically short-lived).

-Starting from 3.7.0 the API tokens (long-lived) were introduced for authenticating API calls.
+Starting from `3.7.0`, the API tokens (long-lived) were introduced for authenticating API calls.
 They are a bit slower than UI tokens as the token is verified in DB with each API call, but they can be revoked easily.

-To use API tokens, you need to generate them in UI.
+To use API tokens, you need to generate them in the UI.

 Please note that the token string is visible / editable only when you create the token, you will not see it or be able to modify it later.
 For this reason, please make sure you copy the token string when creating the API token in the UI.

-To use the token, send it in `X-API-Token` HTTP header along the request.
+To use the token, send it in the `X-API-Token` HTTP header along with the
+request:

 ```bash
 curl -v -H "X-Api-Token: ${YOUR_TOKEN}" https://${IPF_HOST_PORT}/api/v5.0/api-tokens